gianarb/gianarb.github.com/_posts/2016-01-16-swarm-scales-your-containter-for-free.markdown

 }
 {% endhighlight %}

+* `img` is the started point docker image
+* `source` is your script
+* `env` is a list of environment variables that you can use on your script

-`img` is the started point docker image, `source` is your script, for my test I use an [easy php script](https://github.com/gianarb/gourmet-php-example) that send a message on SQS.
+During my test I use this [php script](https://github.com/gianarb/gourmet-php-example) that send a message on SQS.

 Your script has a console entrypoint executables in this path `/bin/console` and gourmet uses it to run your program.

-To manage integration with docker I used `fsouza/go-dockerclient` an open source library written in go.
+To integrate it with Docker I used `fsouza/go-dockerclient` an open source library written in go.

 {% highlight go %}